ContentSquare/chproxy/README.md

 # chproxy

-Chproxy is an http proxy and load balancer for [ClickHouse](https://ClickHouse.yandex) database.
+Chproxy is an HTTP proxy and load balancer for the [ClickHouse](https://ClickHouse.yandex) database.

-Full documentation is available on [the official website](https://www.chproxy.org/)
+Full documentation is available on [the official website](https://www.chproxy.org/).